szgula/UofG_DSP/Project_2_FIR/readme.md

             :return: window coefficients
             """

-For this exercise, we initialize FIR filter with 30 taps, cutoff frequency at ~<0, 10>Hz, and ~<40, 60>Hz.
+For this exercise, we initialized FIR filter with 30 taps, cutoff frequency at ~<0, 10>Hz, and ~<40, 60>Hz.
 The first region corresponds to DC removal and later for the 50Hz removal.
-In addition, to get better performance, we apply a triangle window to the FIR coefficients.
+In addition, to get better performance, we applied a triangle window to the FIR coefficients.

 The data processing is done in pseudo real time manner: